Largan, Isfahan

 Largan (لارگان) (Note: Also romanized as Lārgān and Lāregān) is a neighborhood in the city of Bostan Zar in the Central District of Falavarjan County, Isfahan province, Iran.

 Demographics

 Population

 At the time of the 2006 National Census, Largan's population was 2,259 in 598 households, when it was a village in Ashtarjan Rural District.

-After the census, the villages of Dorcheh Abed, Hajjiabad, Largan, and Largichi were merged in the establishment of the new village of Bostan.
-After the 2016 census, Bostan was elevated to city status as Bostan Zar.
+In 2008, the villages of Dorcheh Abed, Hajjiabad, Largan, and Largichi were merged to form the new village of Bostan, which was converted to a city and renamed Bostan Zar in 2021.